SteelCompendium/compendium/docs/Classes/Fury/Stormwight Kits/Boren/Animal Form Bear.md

 # Animal Form: Bear

-When you are in your bear form, your speed increases by 2, your size becomes 2, and you have a +1 melee distance.
+When you are in your bear form, your size becomes 2, and you gain a +2 bonus to speed and a +1 bonus to distance with melee weapon abilities.